 The ICARUS neutrino detector is searching for sterile neutrinos as part of Fermilab’s Short-Baseline Neutrino program.
 The detector began life at Gran Sasso Laboratory in Italy and was refurbished at CERN before joining the neutrino hunt at Fermilab.

 The Muon g-2 experiment uses a 50-foot-diameter magnet and Fermilab’s powerful accelerator complex to explore how muons interact with a magnetic field.
 It’s a test of the Standard Model, where a discrepancy between theory and experiment hints at new particles or forces at work.

 PIP-II is the upgrade project to improve Fermilab’s already impressive accelerator complex and create the intense particle beam required for DUNE.
 One feature of the upgrade is a brand new linear accelerator, the device at the start of Fermilab’s accelerator chain.

-The Fermilab Quantum Institute is working to solve the challenges of quantum sciences and technology.
-This includes research on coherence time (how long qubits can maintain their quantum state), entanglement (the phenomenon in which the quantum states of two or more qubits are correlated), and algorithms (the set of tasks for a quantum computer to solve a problem).
+Fermilab and partners are working together to solve the challenges of quantum sciences and technology.
+This includes building a state-of-the-art quantum computer and research on coherence time (how long qubits can maintain their quantum state), entanglement (the phenomenon in which the quantum states of two or more qubits are correlated), and algorithms (the set of tasks for a quantum computer to solve a problem).